Lifelong Graph Learning: Experiments

 \section{Experiments}

-\paragraph{Dataset} We will perform comprehensive experiments on popular citation graph datasets including Cora, Citeseer, and Pubmed \cite{sen2008collective}, where nodes are articles and edges are references among the articles.
-To meet the lifelong learning settings, we randomly divide the datasets into training and testing sets and list their statistics in \tref{tab:dataset}.
-For all datasets, we construct two different continuum, \ie data-incremental and class-incremental.
-For data-incremental tasks, all samples are randomly observed, while in class-incremental tasks, \ie each task contains one class and all samples from one task are observed before switching to the next task.
-During training, each node and its label can only be present to the model once, \ie a sample cannot update model parameters again once it is dropped.
+\myparagraph{Implementation Details} We perform comprehensive tests on popular graph datasets including citation graph Cora, Citeseer, Pubmed \cite{sen2008collective}, and ogbn-arXiv \cite{mikolov2013distributed}.
+For each dataset, we construct two different continua: data-incremental and class-incremental.
+In data-incremental tasks, all samples are streamed randomly, while in class-incremental tasks, all samples from one class are streamed before switching to the next class.
+In both tasks, each node is only presented to the model once, \ie, a sample cannot be used to update the model parameters again once dropped.
+For this experiment, we implement a two-layer feature graph network in PyTorch \cite{paszke2017automatic} and adopt the SGD \cite{kiefer1952stochastic} optimizer.
+See further details in \appref{sec:dataset}.
+We choose the most popular graph models including GCN \cite{kipf2017semi}, GAT \cite{velickovic2018graph}, SAGE \cite{hamilton2017inductive}, and APPNP \cite{klicpera2019predict} as our baseline.
+Comparison with other methods such as SAINT \cite{galke2020incremental} are omitted as they require a pre-processing of the entire dataset, which is incompatible with the lifelong learning setting.
+The overall test accuracy after learning all tasks is adopted as the evaluation metric \cite{aljundi2019gradient}.

-\paragraph{Setup} In all tasks, we adopt a simple feature graph network consisting of two feature broadcast layers and one fully connected layer.
-For hidden layers, we adopt the feature channel $C_{(1)}=1$ and $C_{(2)}=2$.
-We adopt the cross-entropy loss and use the softsign function $\sigma(x) = \nicefrac{x}{\left(1+|x|\right)}$ as the non-linear activation \cite{elliott1993better}.
-During training, we update the model parameters for 5 times using each newly observed samples and apply the stochastic gradient descent (SGD) method \cite{kiefer1952stochastic}, where a mini-batch size of 10 and a learning rate of 0.01 are adopted.
-Our algorithm is implemented based on the PyTorch library \cite{paszke2017automatic} and conducted on a single Nvidia GPU of GeForce GTX 1080Ti.